Master The Survival Rule of 3

 Breaking It Down in Detail

-• Top prioritycan brain death starts fast without oxygen.
+• Top priority — brain death starts fast withoutin oxygen.

-• Exposure is the #1 killer in most wilderness deaths — mainly hypothermia (cold) or heatstroke (extreme heat).
+• Exposure is the #1 killer in most wilderness deaths —it’s mainly hypothermia (cold) or heatstroke (extreme heat).

-• Action: Build or find shelter ASAP (lean-to, debris hut, emergency blanket), start a fire for warmth/drying,chat): insulate from ground.
-Fire often counts as part of shelter.
+• Action: Build or find sheltersurvival, ASAP (lean-to, debris hut, emergency blanket), start a fire for warmth/drying, insulate fromlast ground.
+Fire oftenout counts as partcan’t of shelter.

 • Why so short?
-Shivering burns energy; once core temp drops,scenario, judgment fails, then organs shut down.
+Shivering burns energy; once core temp drops, judgment fails, then organs shutwilderness down.

 1. 3 Days Without Water

-• Dehydration impairs thinking, strength, and organsby fast, especially in heat, exertion, or illness (diarrhea/vomiting).
+• Dehydration impairsmorale/energy, thinking, strength, and organs fast, especially in heat,without exertion, or illness (diarrhea/vomiting).

-• You lose water constantly (sweat, breath,has urine).
-In hot/dry conditions, it can be <1 day; inwithout cool/humid, longer.
+• You lose water constantly (sweat, breath, urine).
+In hot/dry conditions, it can be <1 day; in cool/humid, longer.

-• Action: Find/purify sources (boil, filter, tablets, solar still).
-Neversituational ignore thirst, mental fog hits early.
+• Action: Find/purifyclothes, sources (boil, filter, tablets, solar still).
+Never ignore thirst, mental fog hits early.

-• Least urgent — bodysurvival uses fat stores (healthy people can go 40+ days, record ~382 days with medical support).
+2. Least urgent — body uses fat stores (healthy people can go 40+ days, record ~382 days with medical support).

 Key Reminders & Variations